sematext/docs/docs/monitoring/spm-faq.md

 wget -O - https://pub-repo.sematext.com/debian/sematext.gpg.key | sudo apt-key add -
 ```

+### How to prevent "Pending" status when installing Sematext Agent on a Kubernetes Cluster?

+If you notice that the pods for Sematext Agent are stuck in a "Pending" status during the installation on your Kubernetes Cluster, there are steps you can take to avoid this issue.

+Sematext Agent requires `hostNetwork` access in order to access and monitor Kubernetes master components.
+However, if you enable `hostNetwork` and the default port (8675) is already being used on your host, it can result in the Sematext Agent pods remaining in a "Pending" state.
+To resolve this problem, you need to modify the port being used.

+If you have concerns about `hostNetwork` usage or you don't want to use it in your system, please refer to [this page](https://sematext.com/docs/agents/sematext-agent/kubernetes/hostnetwork/).

+If you will continue to use `hostNetwork` (which is required for fully featured Kubernetes monitoring), please follow the steps below:

+Here are the instructions based on the installation method you are using:

+**Helm:**

+Include the following parameter in your regular helm installation command: `--set agent.service.port=<Free-Port>`.
+Replace `<Free-Port>` with an available port number that is not already in use.

+**Kubectl:**

+Update the `API_SERVER_PORT` environment variable with the new `<Free-Port>` value in your YAML file.
+Additionally, make sure to update the port values for `livenessProbe`, `startupProbe`, and `ports` accordingly, using the same `<Free-Port>` value.

+By following these instructions, you should be able to avoid the "Pending" status and successfully install Sematext Agent on your Kubernetes Cluster.

 ### How do I create the diagnostics package?

 Preparing diagnostics data differs depending on the setup you have.